JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > - 1.8.0: raise this warning to an error,
 >   `-XXLanguage:-ProhibitNonExhaustiveIfInRhsOfElvis` can be used to temporarily revert to the pre-1.8 behavior

-### Prohibit upper bound violation in a generic typealias usage
+### Prohibit upper bound violation in a generic type alias usage (one type parameter used in several type arguments of the aliased type)

 > **Issues**: [KT-29168](https://youtrack.jetbrains.com/issue/KT-29168)
 >